Staying Safe in Work Zone Traffic

 Roadwork can be frustrating, but it is a necessary fact of life for all drivers, whether you drive for a living, commute on a regular basis or run the occasional errand.

-- Be prepared for the unexpected.
-Things can change quickly in work zones.
-Slowed or stopped traffic, a traffic lane closure, or equipment and workers on the roadway are all possible.
+- Be prepared for the unexpected: Situations can change quickly in work zones.
+Traffic could slow or stop unexpectedly, traffic lanes can merge, or equipment and workers can enter the roadway.
+Be aware and be prepared.

-- Stay alert and focused.
-Your full attention should be on the road.
-Multitasking while driving is never recommended, especially through a work zone, where activity is happening all around you.
+- Stay alert and focused: Your full attention should be on the road.
+Never multitask while driving, especially through a work zone, where activity is happening all around you.

-- Keep up with traffic.
-Do not slow down to watch the roadwork, or you may cause an accident.
+- Keep up with traffic: Do not slow down to watch the roadwork, or you may cause an accident.

 The safest—and least-stressful—plan is to avoid work zones altogether.
 Consider the following tips: